jsenv/core/readme.md

 > The lazy-loading capabilities enabled by dynamic import() can be quite powerful when applied correctly.
 For demonstration purposes, Addy modified an example Hacker News PWA that statically imported all its dependencies, including comments, on first load.
 The updated version uses dynamic import() to lazily load the comments, avoiding the load, parse, and compile cost until the user really needs them.
 >
 > — Mathias Bynens on [Dynamic import()](https://v8.dev/features/dynamic-import#dynamic)

-When building project, dynamic import are turned into separate chunks.

 ### import.meta.url